 Dead Man’s Curve in Clermont County, Ohio

 If this dangerous road’s nickname isn’t enough to make you reroute, keep reading.
 Dead Man’s Curve is officially known as Interstate Curve.
-The near 90-degree angle turn has a crash rate two to three times greater than the regional average, reports the Ohio Department of Transportation.
+The tight 90-degree angle turn has a crash rate two to three times greater than the regional average, reports the Ohio Department of Transportation.
 Now that’s the kind of road that’ll make you wish you had comprehensive and collision coverage.
 Yikes.

-According to Creepy Cincinatti, only days after the curved road opened, a sedan carrying six teens was hit by a car going over 100 MPH.
+According to Creepy Cincinnati, only days after the curved road opened, a sedan carrying six teens was hit by a car going over 100 MPH.
 Only one of the teenagers survived.
 Ever since, motorists have reported being chased down by a speeding vehicle, while other sightings include a driverless car resembling the one the teens were in.
 However, the creepiest apparition reported along Dead Man’s Curve is that of a faceless hitchhiker — possibly waiting for his ride to the afterlife.

 The I-4 Dead Zone Between Tampa and Daytona Beach, Florida